 What makes Duple awesome?

--You self host your private cloud: no need to rely on third parties to host your data - you're the one hosting!
+-Ultimate privacy as you self host your private cloud: no need to rely on third parties to host your data - you're the one hosting!
 That way you keep control of your data, and you know where your data is.
 We never gain access to your data as we do not offer hosting.

 Q: Is this accessible from anywhere?
 Both inside and outside my home?